 Can CBD cause anxiety?

 No, CBD itself can’t cause anxiety.
-Hundreds of studies have looked at the side effects of CBD and anxiety never came emerged as a side effect of using CBD.
+Hundreds of studies have looked at the side effects of CBD and anxiety never emerged as a side effect of using CBD.

 However other compounds inside CBD products can cause anxiety.